 If you do not qualify for Medicare Part A under one of these situations, you will pay a monthly premium for Part A (premium Part A).
 Your premium amount is based on how many years you or your spouse worked.

 The first time you can enroll is your Initial Enrollment Period (IEP).
 This period starts three months before your 65th birthday, includes your birthday month, and ends three months after your 65th birthday.

 If you did not enroll in Medicare Part A when you were first eligible, you can sign up during the General Enrollment Period.
 The GEP runs from Jan.
 1 to Mar.
 31 of each year.
 Your Medicare Part A coverage will begin July 1.
 Your Medicare card will typically arrive three months before coverage begins.

-If you delayed enrolling in premium Medicare Part A because you had group coverage through an employer, you can join during a special enrollment period without penalty.
+If you delayed enrolling in premium Medicare Part A because you had group coverage through an employer, you could join during a special enrollment period without penalty.
 Your SEP is an eight-month period that begins the month that either your employment ends or your group coverage ends, whichever comes first.
-You can also enroll in Medicare Part A while you still have group health coverage.
+You can also enroll in Part A while still having group health coverage.

 - Failure to pay your premiums